-A Scavenger hunt is a fun team-based activity that can last from one hour to maybe 2 hours – be sure you don’t overload the teams.
-They should be able to complete the exercise within the given time period.
-The size of the teams working on the list matters too.
+The team-based activity can last anything from one hour to maybe 2 hours – be sure not to overload the teams.
+It must be possible to complete the assignment within the allotted time.
+The size of teams working on the list o tasks and questions matters too.
 A group of 3 to 4 people will typically take longer to complete the exercise than a team of maybe 5 or 6 people.
 Split larger groups into sub-groups of 3-5 people to work on a worksheet of assignments.
 The assignment usually consists of a worksheet listing questions to answer, locations to visit and can also could specify items which teams are to collect and bring along with them when they hand in their final answers.
 The team that completes the assignment the fastest wins.